Summer in Warsaw: things to do in Warsaw in the summertime

 Alpine Coaster in Warsaw’s Ochota district

 From the end of March until September.
 Location: Górka Szczęśliwicka hill, Park Szczęśliwicki, Drawska 22 Street (Ochota).
 Location on Google map.
-You can enjoy it during the spring-summer season on Górka Szczęśliwicka (the highest hill in Warsaw, 152 m), in Park Szczęśliwicki – the biggest park in the Ochota district of Warsaw.
 Polish name: kolejka grawitacyjna.
 The gravity slide has two seats.
 Speed up to 36 km/h, route length over 700 m.
-Minimum age for children: 3 years.
 Children younger than 8 years old may use the gravity slide only when accompanied by an older person over 8 years old.
 The gravity slide may be closed in case of rainfall.
-Website in PolishFacebook page.
+Website in PolishFacebook.

-Summer multimedia shows at Multimedia Fountain Park
+Summer shows at Multimedia Fountain Park

 From May until the end of September.
 Location: Multimedia Fountain Park (Multimedialny Park Fontann), a fountain complex located in between the Old Town/New Town area and the Vistula River, location on Google map, free entrance.
 Multimedia show (music, lights, water, laser) each Friday and Saturday, May, June, and July: 9.30 pm, August: 9 pm, September: 8.30 pm.
-Our tips in English about the Fountain Park in Warsaw.
+More in English about the Fountain Park in Warsaw.

 Outdoor karting track at the National Stadium

 From May until September.
 Location: the National Stadium (PGE Narodowy), Al. Ks.
 J. Poniatowskiego 1 Street, car entrance from ul.
 R. Siwca Street, entrance from gate number 9.
 It is an outdoor track that also has go-karts for children (Junior go-karts: karts for children from approx. 135-140 cm tall) as well as two-seater go-karts- taxi (An adult takes the driver’s position.
 The child is a passenger.
 Available for children aged 5+ over 120 cm tall).
 Offer for children includes summer camps, go-kart school, and birthday parties.
-Due to exclusive reservations of the track, please check the Calendar for track availability dates before going out.
+Due to exclusive reservations of the track, please check the track availability dates before going out.
 Individual tickets for go-kart rides are sold on an ongoing basis at the track reception (without prior reservation).
 Reservations are possible only for groups.
 It’s an outdoor track – it’s closed when it rains.
 Location on Google map.
 Website in PolishFacebook page.
 Instagram.
 Click here to read our post featuring karting tracks in the Warsaw area.

 Horse Racing at Służewiec Racetrack

 From the end of April until mid-November.
-Location: Tor Wyścigów Konnych Służewiec, Puławska 266 Street (Ursynów), more in Polish and online tickets (visitors up to 18 years old free entrance).
+Location: Tor Wyścigów Konnych Służewiec, Puławska 266 Street (Ursynów), visitors up to 18 years old free entrance.
 The Służewiec Horse Racetrack is not only a horse race but also an important monument in Warsaw – the track was opened in June 1939, and at that time it was the most modern and largest horse racing track in Europe.
 Of course, you don’t have to play sports betting if you don’t want to.
 It’s fun to watch the horses (sometimes you can even get up close), the children can play on the playground, you can eat something, and the race area itself is a huge green space!
 It is also worth paying attention to the kilometer-long wall separating the area of the Racing Track from Puławska Street, which has become a street gallery of Polish graffiti artists.
 Horse racing in Warsaw takes place almost every weekend, from end-April to mid-November.
 How to get there?
 By car, through the main gate at Puławska Street, where there is a large parking lot.
 You can also take tram no. 4 or 10 to the terminus.
 Website in English.

 Historical picnic at the medieval castle ruins in Czersk, 40 km from Warsaw